mozilla-services/merino-py/docs/adr/0003-test-containers.md

 ## Context and Problem Statement

 In 2024, it is anticipated that Merino will expand to be consumed by a greater set of Firefox surfaces and to include more content providers.
 This will challenge the current feature test strategy, which has shown weakness in detecting incompatibility with third-party integrations.
 Examples:

 1. [Weather Incident with Redis Integration][1]
-1. [Navigation Suggestions Error with GCP Integration][2]
+2. [Navigation Suggestions Error with GCP Integration][2]

 The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are [test doubled][3] in the unit and integration tests and emulated with Docker containers in contract tests.
 While test doubles might be easier to work with, they lack the accuracy of working with real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.

-Despite the potential to test with third-party integrations in contract tests, developers have refrained due to their lack of familiarity with Docker and CI tooling, as well as a perceived inadequate return on investment for the time and effort required to create and maintain contract tests for experimental features.
+Despite the potential to test with third-party integrations in contract tests, developers have refrained due to their lack of familiarity with Docker and CI tooling, as well as their belief in a poor return on investment for the time and effort required to create and maintain contract tests for experimental features.

 Given the Merino service context, which has a rapid development pace and a high risk tolerance, is there a way to streamline the test strategy while ensuring robustness against third-party integrations?

 ## Decision Drivers

-1. **Usability & Skill Transferability**
+**1. Usability & Skill Transferability**

 The test strategy should prefer tools that require less effort and time to acquire proficiency.
 It should be easy to learn and work with.
 Ideally, any skills or knowledge acquired should be applicable across current contexts or for future scenarios.

-1. **Maturity & Expandability**
+**2. Maturity & Expandability**

 The test strategy and tooling should be able to handle known third-party Merino dependencies in tests with a reasonable belief that it will cover future growth.
 Known third-party dependencies include: REST APIs, Remote Settings, GCP Cloud Storage, Redis, and Elasticsearch.
 Future dependencies include: rational DBMS such as PostgreSQL and other GCP cloud services such as Pub/Sub.

-1. **Cost Efficiency**
+**3. Cost Efficiency**

 The worker hours and tooling expenditures associated with the implementation and execution of the test strategy should ensure the profitability of Merino.

 ## Considered Options